 Lilian and Frances, Countess Russell kept in touch after the Blyths had moved away from west London - a letter from the Countess to Lilian written in 1883 still exists.
 And Lilian also knew Countess Russell’s grandson Bertrand, though probably not very well; Bertrand was much younger than her, and he and his siblings had only come to live with their grandmother the Countess after their father’s death in 1876.
 Lilian’s acquaintance with the Earl and Countess of Dysart was probably more formal, but the Earl took the concept of noblesse oblige seriously and I’m sure he would have helped Lilian out if she needed it while living in London, as the daughter of a man who was one of his dependants.
 As for Lilian knowing the Praegers, that’s a bit speculative for the years before the 1890s.
 It depends on whether the Praegers attended the parish church in Hammersmith.
 The Praegers were living in Hammersmith by 1871, and from 1871 to 1878, Lilian’s uncle, Rev Edward Hamilton Blyth, was vicar of Hammersmith.
 However, even if the Blyths and the Praegers hadn’t met then, I do think Lilian will have met the Praegers in the early 1890s if not sooner, especially if she admired Wagner.

 Ferdinand Preager’s obituary in the Times says that he wrote 36 sonatas, 25 quartets, some orchestral works, a sacred cantata called Magdalene, a large number of songs and many short pieces for the piano.
 During his lifetime these were better known, because played more often, in Europe than in Britain.
-In Britain his main claim to fame was his relationship with one of the greats of 19th-century music and the name Ferdinand gave his youngest child will have given you a clue as to which one it was.
-However, it turns out to be a moot point exactly how well Ferdinand Praeger knew Richard Wagner.
+He had many contacts amongst musicians in Europe and played host to many who visited London.
+He was the London correspondent of Neue Zeitschrift für Musik, the journal founded by Robert Schumann, and was acquainted with Hector Berlioz, Louis Spohr, Antonin Dvorak and Ethel Smyth.
+However, he’s best known now for his relationship with Richard Wagner, though it turns out to be a moot point exactly how well Ferdinand Praeger knew him.

-Although Ferdinand Praeger was based in London he travelled abroad a great deal and met Wagner in Dresden, through a mutual friend, in about 1843.
+Ferdinand Praeger met Wagner through a mutual friend, in Dresden in about 1843.
 In the years that followed they corresponded, and met occasionally.
-Whenever Wagner was paying a visit to London he was always grateful for the help Ferdinand Praeger gave him, describing him later as, “uncommonly good-natured”.
-In 1855, when he was in England for several miserable months as the much-criticised conductor of the Philharmonic and Sacred Harmonic Societies’ concerts, Wagner stood as godfather to Ferdinand’s son Richard Wagner Charles Henry Praeger.
-(The child was still alive in 1861 but disappears from view afterwards and is generally assumed to have died young.)
+When Richard Wagner paid his first visit to London in 1855, he stayed with the Praegers on his first night in town and Ferdinand (whom Wagner described as “uncommonly good-natured”) took him out and about, introducing him to important figures in the London music world.
+In turn, Wagner stood as godfather to the Praegers’ latest child, Richard Wagner Charles Henry, born that year.
+The relationship with the Praeger family was something for Wagner to be thankful for in 1855, as he endured several miserable months as the much-criticised conductor of the Philharmonic and Sacred Harmonic Societies’ concerts.
+The friendship continued after Wagner left England and the Praegers stayed with him in Switzerland in 1857 and 1871.
 It’s possible that in 1876, Wagner sent Praeger a copy of the first edition of the score of Der Ring des Nibelungen; certainly, a first edition of it was later owned by Lilian’s daughter-in-law Sheila, presumably inherited from Lilian and Wilfred.
 But it’s also possible that Praeger had had to buy a copy; perhaps while at Bayreuth to see the first production of all four operas that year.
 Because...

 I think Praeger encouraged people to bracket his name with Wagner’s, because as Wagner-fever began to grip English musical circles, the relationship got him noticed.
 In April 1888, for example, the Royal Musical Association was due to hear a talk by J S Shedlock on the correspondence between Wagner and Liszt, and Praeger was asked to chair the meeting: if you couldn’t get Wagner (and you couldn’t - he’d died in 1883) Praeger was the next best thing.
 Praeger was finding, too, that the great and good, who otherwise would not have known his name, were seeking him out: people like the 9th Earl of Dysart wanted to know him.